codewithzosh/codewithzosh/README.md

 [Provide a brief introduction about yourself.
 Talk about your background, experience, and interests.]

-## Projects

-- [Project 1](link-to-project): Brief description of the project.
-- [Project 2](link-to-project): Brief description of the project.
-- [Project 3](link-to-project): Brief description of the project.

 ## Blog

-You can find my technical blog at [link-to-blog](link-to-blog).
+You can find my technical blog at [https://www.zosacademy.com/blog].
 I frequently write about topics related to Java, Spring Boot, Angular, React, and more.

 ## Contact Me